Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 ### Log in as a Grafana user.
 By default, only the administrator (default name: admin) is allowed to edit dashboards.
 Although you can allow other users to do so.

+In the following, you can click on the screenshots to enlarge them.

 Let's assume you want to log in as a basic user (not an admin).
 If you point your browser to port 3000, you should see something like this, if Grafana is running:

 ![Grafana login screen.](./docs/grafana_login_screen.png)